Arnot, Pennsylvania

 Arnot is a census-designated place located in Bloss Township, Tioga County in the state of Pennsylvania, United States.
 It is located off US Route 15 near the borough of Blossburg.
 As of the 2010 census, the population was 332 residents.

 Demographics

+Education

+It is in the Southern Tioga School District.

 Notable people

 Entertainer Johnny J. Jones and professional baseball player Red Murray were born here.
+Additionally, the first United States Secretary of Labor, William B. Wilson lived here as a child.